Large predators are symbols of Wilderness in Europe as well

 Wolf, Bear, Lynx, Wolverine and Wilderness

-If we kill off wolves and other wild hunters, we’ll lose not only the prominent species, but also the key to ecological and evolutionary process of top-down regulation.
-Large carnivores are essential for landscape-level ecological restoration as well, for the restoration of other highly interactive species and the dynamism of natural processes, such as fire and flood.
-This can be seen in the video on how wolves impact the flow of rivers.
-These are all critically important elements of wilderness.
+If we kill off wolves and other symbols of Wilderness, we’ll lose not only the prominent species, but also the key to ecological and evolutionary process of top-down regulation.
+Large carnivores are essential for landscape-level ecological restoration as well, for the restoration of other highly interactive species and the dynamics of natural processes, such as fire and flood.
+These are all critically important elements of Wilderness.

-However we should make clear that wilderness doesn’t always mean a ‘safari’.
-Lack of animal visibility doesn’t mean poor wilderness and low conservation value, but too easy visibility of animals and particularly carnivores can actually be a sign that something isn’t going well.
-From the visitor perspective that’s obviously a top experience.
+However we should make clear that Wilderness doesn’t always mean a ‘safari’.
+Lack of animal visibility doesn’t mean poor Wilderness and low conservation value, but too easy visibility of animals and particularly carnivores can actually be a sign that something isn’t going well.
+From the visitor´s perspective it’s obviously a top experience to see the symbols of Wilderness.
 What can be more exciting than to see wolves or bears roaming freely in the wild nature?
-Nevertheless too much observation, too much ‘peaceful’ interaction between animals and humans is changing the behaviour of carnivores (and not only carnivores) and their level of awareness with many negative consequences.
+Nevertheless, too much observation, too much ‘peaceful’ interaction between animals and humans is changing the behaviour of carnivores (and not only carnivores) and their level of awareness with many negative consequences.

 The ‘no hunting’ policy in many protected areas often ends up with reducing the escaping distance of many animals, particularly large herbivores.
-Herbivores have already learnt how to use human presence as an advantage, and they protect themselves from being a prey for carnivores.
-The result is that grazing herbivores can be found very close to the villages, roads and recreation centres.
-So observing grazing animals along the road, very often directly from the vehicles, is not an artificial natural experience any more, it is obviously a big attraction for visitors but unhealthy for the animals.
+Herbivores have already learnt how to use human presence as an advantage, and they protect themselves from being prey for carnivores.
+The result is that grazing herbivores can be found very close to villages, roads and recreation centres.
+So observing grazing animals along the road, very often directly from the vehicle, is not an artificial natural experience any more, it is obviously a big attraction for visitors, but unhealthy for the animals.